MediaComem/comem-webdev/subjects/angular-auth-starter/README.md

 ```
 ## Restrict access

-We can now use our `AuthService` to restrict access to our app to only logged in user.
+We can now use our `AuthService` to restrict access to our app to only logged in users.

 This can be done in a `run` block, using the `$stateChangeStart` event of Angular UI Router: